-The FDA approved Dysport® for cosmetic and medicinal use in the United States in May.
+The FDA approved Dysport® for cosmetic and medicinal use in the United States in May of 2016.
 This purified type-A neurotoxin produced by the bacteria Clostridium botulinum temporarily prevents the release of acetycholine from sympathetic nerve terminals, smoothing away furrows between the brows.

-The onset of Dysport®’s muscle relaxing effect may be faster than BOTOX® and may last longer, according to Dr. Jeffrey Raval, one of two authorized Dysport trainers in Colorado.
+The onset of Dysport®’s muscle relaxing effect may be faster than BOTOX® and may last longer, according to Dr. Jeffrey Raval.

 Dysport® has been available in the U.K. since the early 1990’s and is licensed in 67 countries worldwide including the United Kingdom and many European markets.
 Dysport® continues to be studied, in particular for its reach or diffusion rate—considered to be greater than BOTOX®, able to spread to muscles not intended for treatment.